Super Bomberman 2

-It is the second installment of the Super Bomberman series, part of the larger Bomberman franchise, and the only installment without a 2-player story mode (although one was originally planned).
+is a 1994 action maze video game developed by Produce! and published by Hudson Soft for the Super Nintendo Entertainment System.
+It is the second installment of the Super Bomberman series, part of the larger Bomberman franchise, and the only installment without a two-player story mode (although one was originally planned).

 Gameplay

 Story Mode

 The story mode consists of walking through maze-like areas filled with blocks, monsters, and switches with a goal of opening the gate leading to the next area.
 To accomplish this, the player lays bombs to destroy all the monsters and flip all the switches.
 Destroying blocks in the maze will uncover useful power-ups to increase their bomb count, firepower, speed, and grant them special abilities such as remote control bombs, throwing bombs, and taking an extra hit.

-There are 5 worlds total, and at the end of each world is a boss.
+There are five worlds total, and at the end of each world is a boss.
 Each boss is first battled on foot before retreating into a giant machine.
 After the boss is defeated, the player will move on to the next world.

 Multiplayer

-In Battle Mode, 2 players (4 with a multitap) can face off against one another in one of 12 arenas designed specifically for multiplayer.
+In Battle Mode, two players (four with a multitap) can face off against one another in one of 10 arenas designed specifically for multiplayer.
 Matches can be customized as battle royal matches or team matches.
 A special option called G-Bomber was added making the winner of each match golden and giving them an item to begin the next match with a power up as determined by spinning a wheel at the end of the match.

 Story

-5 evil cyborgs called the Five Dastardly Bombers are bent on taking over the universe.
+Five evil cyborgs called the Five Dastardly Bombers are bent on taking over the universe.
 On Earth, they capture the original Bomberman, and he is placed in a prison cell in their space station.
 He awakens in the dungeon of Magnet Bomber and must fight his way to a final showdown with the Magnet Bomber himself.
 In the following four worlds, Bomberman will challenge Golem Bomber, Pretty Bomber, Brain Bomber, and their leader, Plasma Bomber, in an effort to free the Earth and himself from these alien invaders.

 Reception

+According to Famitsu, Super Bomberman 2 sold 153,587 copies in its first week on the market and 730,000 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game second in popularity in its August 1994 issue, and it received a 23.7/30 score in a readers' poll conducted by Super Famicom Magazine.
+It also garnered generally favorable reception from critics.